 Ultimately, I also wanted one crucial question answered:

-Was my story boring?
+Was my family history boring?

 A few family members and friends volunteered to read one or two chapters of my book.
 I also enlisted the aid of volunteers from Facebook and Google Plus communities.
 I asked each reader to focus on answering questions such as the ones listed above.
 If they spotted grammatical errors, I would welcome the feedback.
 However, the emphasis was on feedback.
 I discovered this process resulted in three benefits.

 Clarification – Many beta readers had never attended or watched a pageant.
 Thus, they were able to help me clarify terms so that a future book reader can stand on stage alongside me.
 They helped me clarify different scenes within a chapter.
-Each piece of feedback enabled me to bring into focus the messages I wrote.
+Each piece of feedback enabled me to bring into focus on the messages I wrote.

 Suggestions – Many beta readers provided recommendations on how to help my story flow better.
 One sweet reviewer kindly but directly said, “These first two parents are pointless.
 Consider removing them and starting with the third paragraph which is much stronger.”
-After reading the suggestion, I could see the validity doing as directed.
+After reading the suggestion, I could see the validity of doing as directed.
 I gratefully deleted the paragraphs without a shedding tear.

 Encouragement – When I shared my story with my husband, I was nervous.
 When I shared my chapters with the beta readers, I was full of butterflies and vinegar in my stomach.
 Memoir writing is very personal and sharing our stories takes a lot of strength.
 As each review came back, I received calming encouragement.
 The best comment was from a reader who said they weren’t really into pageants, but the story was well written, and she couldn’t wait to read the rest of the book.